+A. hypochondriacus.
 Sow Hopi Red Dye Organic Amaranth seeds in your organic vegetable garden, and grow some history.
 This variety looks spectacular as microgreens, but it’s also ornamental in the garden, and grows prolific seed heads that are chock full of seeds that can be ground into gluten free flour.
-Or use the whole plant to create intense red dye as the Hopi did.
-A truly multi-purpose plant.
+Or use the whole plant to create intense red dye as the Hopi people did.
+This is a truly multi-purpose plant.
 Harvesting your Hopi Red Dye organic Amaranth seeds is easy to do.
-Then you can grind them for flour, or cook them as you would cook quinoa.
+The luxurious flower clusters make excellent cut flowers, and contrast well with any white flowers in a bouquet.

 How to Grow Amaranth

 Whether you’re growing amaranth from seed for its nutritious leaves or its high-protein, gluten-free grains, it is easy to grow if you can provide warm soil and lots of sunlight.
 Amaranth is closely related to quinoa, but also beets, Swiss chard, and many other food crops.
 Follow along with this handy How to Grow Amaranth Seeds Guide and grow edible grains.